-Inspired by the 18th-century ideal of joining “head, heart and hand” Viktor Töpelmann strives to be a well-rounded musician: he is an eminent performer on the viol and the baroque cello, guided by an infectious enthusiasm for early music.
+Inspired by the 18th-century ideal of joining “head, heart and hand” Viktor Töpelmann strives to be a well-rounded musician: he is an eminent performer on the viol and the baroque cello with a passionate enthusiasm for early music.
 His profound knowledge of performing practices and of the historical and intellectual environment, in which the music was composed and performed, provides a rich source of inspiration for a creative approach to music making today.

 Viktor Töpelmann read music at King’s College London and studied baroque cello and viola da gamba at the Royal Academy of Music London and at the Hochschule für Musik Köln.
 In 2016 he was awarded a PhD in historical musicology at King’s College London, which was fully funded by the King’s College Graduate School.

 Equally in demand as cellist and viol-player, Viktor Töpelmann performed widely as soloist, chamber musician and orchestra member.
 He appeared at some of the most prestigious festivals and concert venues throughout Europe and in Asia.
 Since 2015, he is the artistic director of the Munich based chamber choir Vokal Ensemble München.
 As musicologist he has researched and published widely on the Mozart family, Salzburg culture in the 18th century and historical string instruments.
 Many of his carefully planned concert programmes are testament to his broad knowledge and imaginative musical vision.

 While he was still studying in Cologne, Viktor Töpelmann played the cello with the L’Orfeo Barockorchester Linz and with Concerto con anima (Cologne).
 Since then he went on to perform as cellist and viol-player throughout Europe, working with conductors such as Gustav Leonhardt, Laurence Cummings, Shunske Sato et al. In 2008 he was a founding member of The Wallfisch Band, an ensemble directed by Elizabeth Wallfisch.